 How to Put Your Baby to Bed Without Crying

-If you’re struggling to soothe a babe who cries when put down for bed, don’t worry; most new parents share this experience — but it doesn’t have to be that way.
-Read on for ideas on how to put your baby down in peace and avoid a meltdown.
+If you’re struggling to soothe a baby who cries when being put down for bed, don’t worry; most new parents share this experience — but it doesn’t have to be that way.
+Read on for eight ideas on how to put your baby down in peace and avoid a meltdown.

-Most infants always want to snuggle with their parents if they can get away with it, but naturally, some chores (or other children) need tending to as well, even more so with a newborn in the house.
-Establishing a routine can be the most prominent solution to calming your little lovebug.
+Most infants always want to snuggle with their parents if they can get away with it, but naturally, some chores (or other children) need tending to as well.
+Establishing a routine can be the most prominent solution to calming your baby.

-If a child can begin to associate the signal that straight after feeding they’ll consistently go to bed at a reasonable hour, they’re more likely to go down and sleep through the night, according to a study at Penn State College of Medicine.
+If a baby can begin to associate certain signals, such as storytime, nursing, and a bath, with bedtime, they will likely go to sleep more easily5.
 Babies will be inclined to rest happily and relax with ease with the assurance that they know what to expect.

-If your kiddo is fussy when you put them down, consider reading a book together before a nap or bedtime.
-Even singing has been shown to prevent language problems, according to Dr. Kimberly Sena Moore of Psychology Today.
+If your baby is fussy when you put them down, consider reading a book together before a nap or bedtime.
+Reading to your child6 is beneficial at any time of day, as it helps them build language skills, along with teaching them empathy and promoting a parent-child bond.
 Merely listening to the sound of a parent’s voice is reassuring, and this quality time could help you establish a stronger bond and comfortable routine.

-A gentle massage of a little angel’s body may sound novel, but it’s a clever method for comforting a crying child.
-Particularly if your little bundle enjoys physical touch, they could relax into a sleepy little monster before you know it.
+Gently massaging your baby’s body may sound novel, but it’s a clever method for comforting a crying child, especially if your little one enjoys physical touch.

-Massaging your child before bed not only relaxes them, but according to The Center For The Advancement Of Health, studies have shown it may help to increase bonding with caregivers and the production of melatonin, which promotes the development of their circadian rhythm and regular sleep.
+Massaging your child before bed not only relaxes them, but according to the Center For The Advancement Of Health8, studies have shown that a massage may help increase bonding with caregivers and the production of melatonin, which promotes the development of their circadian rhythm and regular sleep.

 Getting a baby to sleep on schedule is no walk in the park, and this is an excellent trick to have up your sleeve during a rough moment.

 When comforting a fussy infant, it’s easy to forget their needs often aren’t that much different than our own.
-When we’re stressed, we need something to help us relax, and who doesn’t enjoy a warm bath?
-Warm water is remarkably soothing and can even mimic the time spent in the womb, according to Nadia-Elysse Harris of Medical Daily.
+When we’re stressed, we need something to help us relax, and a warm bath could do the trick.
+Warm water is soothing and can help you sleep better, according to a study published in 20199.

 We usually treat a bath more like a necessity to maintain hygiene, but taking the time to let your little one unwind and enjoy the water can ease them into a calmer state and prepare for bedtime.

 It’s not uncommon for a baby to fall asleep while nursing, as they’re content with a full belly.
-However if nursing your babe before bedtime is heavily incorporated into their nighttime routine, they could become dependent on this to fall asleep.
+However, if nursing your baby before bedtime is heavily incorporated into their nighttime routine, they could become dependent on this to fall asleep.
 Aim to feed them until they’re drowsy, but not yet asleep, so they don’t fall into a habit of dependency.

-Another technique is what’s called a “dream feed”, which is when you feed your baby after they’ve fallen asleep (while taking appropriate measures) to ensure their stomach is fuller longer, enabling them to sleep through the night.
+Another technique is what’s called a dream feed10, which is when you feed your baby after they’ve fallen asleep (while taking appropriate measures) to ensure their stomach is fuller longer, enabling them to sleep through the night.